MicrosoftDocs/azure-docs/articles/operator-nexus/reference-near-edge-storage.md

 The architecture of Azure Operator Nexus revolves around core components such as compute servers, storage appliances, and network fabric devices.
 A single Storage Appliance referred to as the "Nexus Storage Appliance," is attached to each near-edge Nexus instance.
 These appliances play a vital role as the dedicated and persistent storage solution for the tenant workloads hosted within the Nexus instance.

-Within each Nexus Storage Appliance, multiple storage devices are grouped together to form a unified storage pool.
+Within each Nexus storage appliance, multiple storage devices are grouped together to form a unified storage pool.
 This pool is then divided into multiple volumes, which are then presented to the compute servers and tenant workloads as persistent volumes.

 ## SKUs available